Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

-All of this is available for well under $100.
 It’s also one of the cheapest scopes out there that’s covered by a lifetime warranty.

 The reticle isn’t technical.
 It’s a basic duplex design with narrowing crosshairs in the middle of the sight.
 While it’ll serve the needs of most shooters, it’s not great for calculating long distance bullet drop or inclines.